The latest trend in the building of lodges with wood is to make use of square-cut wood poles.

 In this post, we will be focusing on various questions including why you need to use CCA Treated Timber in your construction projects, uses for treated square wood poles and the different sizes and lengths that it comes in!

-Wooden beams are mostly used in roof structures.
-The beams act as support to the whole roof, therefore, it is recommended that you use treated hardwood for this purpose.
+You should use treated hardwood for wooden beams in roof structures, as they act as support to the whole roof.
 For this purpose, you will make use of class H3 Treated Timber.
 A common and reliable hardwood in South Africa is bluegum/eucalyptus wood.

 Before buying your square-cut wood poles, it is important that you note that there are various different types of beams, we will discuss a few of them here: